 A separate gluten-free and vegetarian menu can be requested.
 Many dishes can be made gluten-free by substituting the flour tortillas with corn tortillas.
 In addition, those with severe sensitivities can opt for steamed tortillas in order to reduce the risk of fryer cross contamination.
 Additionally, the red chili can be made gluten-free and the green chili is naturally gluten-free.
 You will find over a dozen entrees to choose amongst.

-The best part of the meal is the complimentary sopaipillas served with honey.
-This tasty New Mexican style desert is absolutely delicious, so much in fact that you will be craving more!
+The best part of the meal is the complimentary sopapillas served with honey.
+This tasty New Mexican style dessert is absolutely delicious, so much in fact that you may just order another round!

 Service was fantastic.
 Our waiter had no problem letting us order from the lunch menu even though our visit fell during Sunday Brunch.
 Drinks were always refilled and plates cleared in a timely manner.
 The setting was relaxed, yet still professional.